Classic Motorcycle Build

 Small lengths of automotive radiator hose were slipped over each connecting rod to protect them from nicks and scratches.

-The front mounting bolt can now be pulled out.
+The bolt that goes through the front Isolastic mounting can now be pulled out.
 The mounting bracket will stay attached to the motor.

 Rear Engine Mounting Bolts

-Lastly, the three long bolts in back of the motor.
+Lastly, the three cross-bolts in back of the motor/front of cradle.

 Two bolts are 3/8" UNF x 4-1/4"